-- Legal defense – After completing a BA or BS in Forensic Studies, you’ll have a strong background that could help you to succeed in law school and pass your state’s Bar examination.
-Your specialized knowledge could help you to defend or prosecute people accused of crimes.
+- Legal defense – After completing a BA or BS forensic science degree, you'll have a background that may help you to succeed in law school studies.
+Your specialized knowledge could also potentially help you to defend or prosecute people accused of crimes.

 - Trial consulting – Lawyers often draw on expert knowledge when assembling their cases (or defense).
-Use your specialized knowledge to work for lawyers and their clients, helping them make a case that the evidence fits their narrative of events.
+Consider using your specialized knowledge to work for lawyers and their clients, helping them make a case that the evidence fits their narrative of events.

 Defense and Security

 Depending on the specifics of your college’s curriculum, you may gain skills that can help to prevent crimes from happening in the first place.

 Your study of human psychology can help hone your skills in situational awareness, qualifying you to become a security officer or to help support and train security officers

 If you focus on computer science, you may be qualified to design and implement cyber security measures or help clients deal with the aftermath of cyber crimes (i.e. blackmailing and extortion)